cchitsiang/awesome-stars/README.md

 - [temporalio/sdk-typescript](https://github.com/temporalio/sdk-typescript) - Temporal TypeScript SDK
 - [bra1nDump/show-me-chatgpt-plugin](https://github.com/bra1nDump/show-me-chatgpt-plugin) - Create and edit diagrams in ChatGPT
 - [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
 Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings
+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...
 - [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
 - [nestjs-shopify/nestjs-shopify](https://github.com/nestjs-shopify/nestjs-shopify) - Build Shopify apps on NestJS
 - [tobq/loadable](https://github.com/tobq/loadable) - A library for simplifying asynchronous operations in React